History of Brett Kavanaugh in Timeline

 2019: Chua Returns to Teaching

 On June 15, 2020, in Bostock v.
-Clayton County, Kavanaugh wrote a dissent in which he argued that sexual orientation discrimination has always been understood as distinct from sex discrimination.
-He conceded that sexual orientation discrimination "may, as a very literal matter, entail making a distinction based on sex."
+Clayton County, Brett Kavanaugh wrote a dissent arguing that sexual orientation discrimination has always been understood as distinct from sex discrimination.

 On June 29, 2020, the Supreme Court decided June Medical Services L. L. C. v.
-Russo, striking down Louisiana's requirement for abortion providers to hold hospital admitting privileges.
-Kavanaugh dissented.
+Russo, striking down Louisiana's requirement for abortion providers to hold hospital admitting privileges, with Kavanaugh dissenting.

-In July 2020, the Supreme Court ruled in two 7–2 decisions in Trump v.
-Vance that the Manhattan district attorney could access Trump's tax records, but the issue of Congress's access needed further processing in lower courts; Kavanaugh sided with the majority.
+In July 2020, in Trump v.
+Vance, the Supreme Court ruled in two 7–2 decisions that the Manhattan district attorney could access Trump's tax records, but that the issue of whether Congress could access the same records needed to be processed through the lower courts.
+Kavanaugh joined the majority.

-November 2020: Reassignment to Sixth and Eighth Circuits
+November 2020: Kavanaugh Reassigned to Sixth and Eighth Circuits

-In November 2020, Kavanaugh was reassigned to both the Sixth Circuit and the Eighth Circuit.
-He had previously been assigned to the Seventh Circuit.
+In November 2020, Brett Kavanaugh was reassigned to both the Sixth Circuit and the Eighth Circuit, having previously been assigned to the Seventh Circuit.

 2020: Regarded as a Swing Vote

-Since the death of Ruth Bader Ginsburg in 2020, Brett Kavanaugh has been regarded as a swing vote on the Supreme Court.
+Since the death of Ruth Bader Ginsburg in 2020, Brett Kavanaugh has come to be regarded as a swing vote on the Supreme Court.

-In June 2021, Kavanaugh's concurrence in National Collegiate Athletic Association v.
-Alston stated the NCAA was a "massive money-raising enterprise on the backs of student athletes who are not fairly compensated."
+In June 2021, Kavanaugh concurred in National Collegiate Athletic Association v.
+Alston, where the Court ruled college sports were not exempt from antitrust law.
+Kavanaugh called the NCAA a "massive money-raising enterprise on the backs of student athletes who are not fairly compensated."

-In September 2021, the Court declined an emergency petition to temporarily block enforcement of the Texas Heartbeat Act, which bans nearly all abortions after six weeks of pregnancy.
-Kavanaugh was in the majority.
+In September 2021, Brett Kavanaugh voted with the majority in the Supreme Court to decline an emergency petition to temporarily block enforcement of the Texas Heartbeat Act, which bans nearly all abortions after six weeks of pregnancy.

-November 2021: Kavanaugh declines to hear appeal from Mercy San Juan Medical Center
+November 2021: Declining to hear an appeal from Mercy San Juan Medical Center

-In November 2021, Kavanaugh sided with the majority in a 6–3 decision not to hear an appeal from Mercy San Juan Medical Center, a Catholic hospital that sought to deny a transgender patient a hysterectomy on religious grounds.
+In November 2021, Kavanaugh voted with the majority of justices in a 6–3 decision to decline to hear an appeal from Mercy San Juan Medical Center, a hospital affiliated with the Roman Catholic Church, which had sought to deny a hysterectomy to a transgender patient on religious grounds.

-June 8, 2022: Nicholas John Roske traveled to Kavanaugh's home with plans to murder him
+June 8, 2022: Sophie Roske traveled to Kavanaugh's home with plans to murder him.

 In June 2022, Brett Kavanaugh was the target of an assassination plot by a suspect hoping to disrupt rulings in Dobbs and Bruen.